oakes/play-clj-examples/minicraft/README.md

 ## Introduction

-A play-clj game based on a Ludum Date entry by Notch.
+A play-clj game based on a Ludum Dare entry by Notch.

 ## Contents